MicrosoftDocs/cpp-docs/docs/cpp/welcome-back-to-cpp-modern-cpp.md

 EXAMPLE TBD
 ```

-## Pointers and memory management
+### Smart pointers instead of raw pointers with new and delete

 When heap allocation is needed, use one of the Standard Library smart pointer types and declare the smart pointer on the stack.
-A smart pointer is a class that contains a pointer and possibly a few helper functions.
-Its destructor deletes the pointer memory automatically when the object goes out of scope.
-The Standard Library provides std::unique_ptr for pointers that don't need to be copied, and std::shared_ptr for pointers that enable copying. std::weak_ptr is provided to help avoid cycles in
+The smart pointer performs the head allocation, and its destructor deletes the allocated memory automatically when the object goes out of scope.
+The Standard Library provides std::unique_ptr for pointers that don't need to be copied, and std::shared_ptr for pointers that enable copying. std::weak_ptr is provided to prevent cycles.

 ```cpp
 EXAMPLE TBD
 ```

-### Smart pointers for heap-allocated objects

 ### [Object Lifetime And Resource Management](../cpp/object-lifetime-and-resource-management-modern-cpp.md)

 ### [Objects Own Resources (RAII)](../cpp/objects-own-resources-raii.md)

-## Variable and function declarations

-### Auto type inference instead of explicit type names
+### auto instead of explicit type names

 for variables and function return types